waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Reflection Assistant Agent:** Could analyze the last 50 turns of logs to generate a summary of process violations, suggest new tools, and identify untested assumptions, automating the reflection process.
 - **`generate_path_plan` refinement:** Add an optional `avoid_warps` boolean parameter to prevent accidental map transitions.
 - **Pathfinder Tracer Tool:** A tool that takes start/end coordinates and simulates the BFS search step-by-step, printing the queue and visited set at each iteration to make debugging easier.
-- **Pathfinder Tracer Tool:** A tool that takes start/end coordinates and simulates the BFS search step-by-step, printing the queue and visited set at each iteration to make debugging easier.

 # Appendix: Failure Log